ButlerFuqua/testimony_blog/content/features/3-join-a-fellowship.md

 ---
 title: Join a fellowship
-description: Find established fellowships in your local community and focus on doing the Lord's work.
+description: Find a fellowship in your area and make a difference!
 order_number: 3
 ---

 # Join a fellowship

-Find established fellowships in your local community and focus on doing the Lord's work.
+Find a fellowship in your area and make a difference!